cmu-db/noisepage/script/testing/micro_bench/README.md

 $ ./run_micro_bench.py --run --local
 ```

 This will write the results of each invocation to a directory called "local".
+See note in the requirements section about `numactl`.

 ## Perf Profiling